 - The content of the curriculum - The school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued - The school behaviour policy which is aimed at supporting vulnerable pupils in the school.
-This includes members of the Gypsy, Roma and Traveller communities in addition to the LGBT+ community.
-The school will ensure that the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred - An effective anti-bullying, anti-hate & behaviour policy - Liaison with other agencies that support the pupil such as Social Care, Police, CAMHS (Children & Young People's Service), Education Performance and Inclusion Team, Educational Psychology Service and Families First Plus - Ensuring that, where a pupil with a Child Protection Plan leaves St Peter's, their information is transferred to the new school and that the child's social worker is informed - Ensuring that any pupil absent from education are monitored and supported so that they do not become a child missing education - Ensuring that any pupil accessing education in out of school settings is safe and that the setting has appropriate safeguarding procedures and policies in place
+This includes members of the following groups: Gypsy, Roma and Traveller communities, asylum seekers, children with SEND needs, in addition to the LGBT+ community.
+The school will ensure that the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred - An effective anti-bullying, anti-hate & behaviour policy - Liaison with other agencies that support the pupil such as Social Care, Police, CAMHS (Children & Young People's Service), Education Performance and Inclusion Team, Educational Psychology Service and Families First Plus - Ensuring that, where a pupil with a Child Protection Plan leaves St Peter's, their information is transferred to the new school and that the child's social worker is informed - Ensuring that any pupil absent from education are monitored and supported so that they do not become a child with unexplainable and/or persistent absences - Ensuring that any pupil accessing education in out of school settings is safe and that the setting has appropriate safeguarding procedures and policies in place